cjsproject/nychealthdata/README.md

 # nychealthdata
-nychealth data query and use
+nychealth data query and attempted use in basic SIR model